IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 **Peer** - A peer is a member of the blockchain and is running Hyperledger Fabric.
 From marble's context, the peers are owned and operated by my marble company.

-**COP** - The COP is responsible for gatekeeping our blockchain network.
+**CA** - The CA (Certificate Authority) is responsible for gatekeeping our blockchain network.
 It will provide transaction certificates for clients such as our marbles node.js application.

 **Orderer** - An orderer or ordering service is a member of the blockchain network whose main responsibility is to package transactions into blocks.